dsldevkit/dsldevkit.github.io/pages/format/format.md

 In `MyDslFormatter` one can declare parts of the format configuration which cannot be expressed in Format DSL (using instructions provided by Xtext formatting framework).

+When generated for the first time, `MyDslFormatter` may be incorrect.
+Watch out for missing implementations for abstract methods.

 1. Format runtime

    The declared formatting configuration is applied between semantic tokens, i.e. a formatter inserts/removes/modifies white space between tokens.
 The Format DSL runtime extends the limited locator vocabulary of Xtext and and has an improved method to combine multiple locators for a grammar element.
-The Format DSL runtime component `DdkFormattingConfigBasedStream` combines locators by category, so a no_space locator will not affect a linewrap locator.
+The Format DSL runtime component `DdkFormattingConfigBasedStream` combines locators by category, so a `no_space` locator will not affect a `linewrap` locator.

 2. DDK / Variable space locators